 会話に参加するにはサインインしてください

-Create a new deployment with a specified name and image in a specified namespace with a defined number of replicas.
+Create a new deployment with specified name, image, namespace, and number of replicas.

-Update the specified deployment to a new version in a specified namespace.
+Update an existing deployment to a specified version in a given namespace.

-Scale the specified deployment to a defined number of replicas in a specified namespace.
+Scale an existing deployment to a specified number of replicas in a given namespace.

 Retrieve all pods in a specified namespace.